microbus-io/fabric/docs/quick-start.md

 ## Grafana Setup

-[Metrics](docs/tech/metrics.md) collected by [Prometheus](https://prometheus.io) can be viewed in Grafana Dashboards for greater insight into the microbus system.
-Installing Grafana locally is required to view Prometheus metrics in a graph format.
+Metrics collected by [`Prometheus`](https://prometheus.io) can be viewed in `Grafana` dashboards for greater insight into the `Microbus` system.
+Installing `Grafana` locally is required to view `Prometheus` metrics in a graph format.

 ```cmd
 docker pull grafana/grafana
 docker run -d --name=grafana -p 3000:3000 grafana/grafana
 ```

-Grafana and Prometheus need to be connected to the same docker network in order to communicate with eachother.
-Make sure the Prometheus and Grafana containers are both started before proceeding.
+`Grafana` and `Prometheus` need to be connected to the same Docker network in order to communicate with each other.
+Make sure the `Prometheus` and `Grafana` containers are both started before proceeding.

 ```cmd
 docker network create microbus-network